 If you like being a leader, state that too.

 Then, go in-depth, explaining why you are better at the preferred position and what you can do to increase the productivity of the opposite position (since you worked both, you know the pains of each position.
-Exploit them to shoe them that you are qualified to help them with their problems using your solutions)
+Exploit them to show them that you are qualified to help them with their problems using your solutions)

 Using the experience from the project to remember what you got mad at your friends about.
 If you didn’t get mad, check what made you work past 2 hours.

-Then, repeat the cycle the next week, but swap roles.
+Then, repeat the cycle next week, but swap roles.
 In 2 weeks, you will know how to manage and how to be the worker.